squinn95/KD_IMVIP/README.md

 - We load the CIFAR datasets from the [torchvision](https://pytorch.org/vision/stable/datasets.html#cifar) library which returns the data using the standard train-test split.
 We then perform the following transformations on the data prior to training models.

 - We randomly split the test set into 5,000 validation samples and 5,000 test samples.
 This split is then preserved across all models trained.
-The indices of the 5000 samples selected from the torchvision test set to be used as the final test set for each dataset are included in this repo.
+The indices of the 5000 samples selected from the torchvision test sets to be used as the final test set for each dataset are included in this repo.

 ` CIFAR100_test_indexes.txt `
 ` CIFAR10_test_indexes.txt `